sxiii/graphene-balances/README.md

 ```

 # How to look an node's config?
-This can be used to check the CHAIN ID or other parameters of Graphene networks.
-Requirements are curl and jq (`sudo apt install curl jq)`
+This can be used to check the CHAIN ID or other parameters of Graphene networks:
 `curl --data '{"jsonrpc": "2.0", "method": "get_config", "params": [["1.2.0", "1.2.1"]], "id": 1}' https://serey.io/wss | jq`
+Requirements to run this command are curl and jq (`sudo apt install curl jq`).

 # Future
 You can help to develop the script.
 For example, you might like to work with cross-posting or other tasks.